anycode/platformio-mpu6050-test/README.md

 I observe some strange behaviour.
 1. no matter what threshold I set, it's still too sensitive and gives interrupt on little movement (even max value 255).
+   Do I understand it correctly that max detection sensitivity is 0,5 g (512 mg) as the unit of threshold is 2mg?
 2. when the duration is 9 (or less) the interrupt is fired even on little movement.
 When it's 10 (or more) the interrupt is not fired no matter how hard I shake the device.
+   Why the MPU6050 detects movement for 9ms but not for 10ms as the unit of duration is 1 ms (at 1kHz)?
 3. same applies to wakeup.
 I set the ESP32 to wake up on interrupt on PIN 34 and put it to sleep.
 It wakes up on little movement.
 I tried various thresholds and durations.